 Here are some of our favorite books to share with kids in the days leading up to Thanksgiving.
-You and your child can learn about the history of Thanksgiving, read prayers and songs of gratitude from different religious and cultural traditions, learn to draw iconic Thanksgiving symbols, or laugh out loud at what Thanksgiving might be like for monsters - garlic is OK for a recipe ingredient, but not eyeballs!
+You and your child can learn about the history of Thanksgiving, learn about Thanksgiving from an American Indian perspective, read prayers and songs of gratitude from different religious and cultural traditions, learn to draw iconic Thanksgiving symbols, or laugh out loud at what Thanksgiving dinner might be like for monsters.
+Garlic is OK for a recipe ingredient, but not eyeballs!
 Laugh again when you find out what happens when someone (everyone!) forgets to bring their dish to Thanksgiving dinner!

-Watch the video read aloud below, Turkey Trouble read by Marc Maron.
+Watch the video read aloud below, Turkey Trouble, by Wendi Silvano.
 Turkey is in trouble!
-It’s almost Thanksgiving... and he's the main course.
-But Turkey has an idea--what if he doesn’t look like a turkey?
+It’s almost Thanksgiving... and he's the main course!
+But Turkey has an idea--what if he doesn’t LOOK like a turkey?
 What if he looks like another animal instead?
 After many funny attempts, Turkey comes up with the perfect disguise to make this Thanksgiving the best ever!

-These books share the holiday of Thanksgiving from the story of hardships to the gratitude of what it is to celebrate "plenty" - whether it is food or time with family.
-Learn about the history and traditions of Thanksgiving including the prayers and songs people the world over share to celebrate harvest.
-Laugh out loud at some silly stories starring picture book favorites like Arthur, Amelia Bedelia, Pete the Cat, and more - even vampires celebrate Fangsgiving! #indyplkids IndyPL_CarrieW
+Favorite picture books Thanksgiving celebrations from turkey dinner to the gratitude of what it is to celebrate "plenty" - whether it is food or time with family.
+Laugh outloud at some silly stories starring picture book favorites like Arthur, Bad Kitty, Amelia Bedelia, Pete the Cat, and more - even vampires celebrate Fangsgiving!